-Heads up: some of the products I mention below may contain affiliate links and should you decide to buy anything, I’ll earn some tea money that I’ll be sipping while creating more free content for this blog.
-Thanks a lot for your contribution 🙂
+Heads up: some product I mention below may contain affiliate links and should you decide to buy anything, with no extra charge for you, I’ll earn some tea money that I’ll be sipping while creating more free content for this blog.
+Thanks a lot for your contribution!

 Tools used to make this recipe: